-The Future of Design exhibit showcases Kenya’s potential in design, by those in the industry pushing boundaries and exploring new challenges.
-Precious Plastics and UN Habitat display the incredible work they create products out of plastic waste, while Ocean Sole and Flip Flopi both have their own, unique ways of recycling flip flops.
+The Future of Design exhibit at the Kenya Cultural Centre showcased Kenya’s potential in design, with those in the industry pushing boundaries and exploring new challenges.
+Precious Plastics and UN Habitat displayed the incredible work they create out of plastic waste, while Ocean Sole and Flip Flopi both have their own, unique ways of recycling flip flops.
 Digital Blacksmiths 3D print using recycled plastic, on recycled e-waste, Kenyan made 3D printers.

 Better Shelter is designed to help the millions of people worldwide who have fled armed conflicts, persecution or natural disasters, who have often been through traumatic experiences, and who face an uncertain and extremely vulnerable future.
 The Better Shelter becomes their home away from home in temporary settlements, transitory sites and camps – a place where they can close the door and get a little privacy and calm.